 - Doesn’t seem to listen when spoken to directly.
 Their mind is elsewhere, even when there is no obvious distraction around.

-- Is not able to follow through on instructions and fails to complete tasks at school or work.
+- Not able to follow through on instructions and fails to complete tasks at school or work.

-- Ends up losing things essential for activities.
+- It ends up losing things essential for activities.
 E.g, pencils, wallets, books, keys, glasses.

 - Often dislikes tasks and activities that require sustained mental effort.
 E.g, schoolwork, preparing reports, homework.